Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/layout/grid.md

 ### Stacked to horizontal

-Using a single set of `.col-sm-*` classes, you can create a basic grid system that starts out stacked on extra small devices before becoming horizontal on desktop (medium) devices.
+Using a single set of `.col-sm-*` classes, you can create a basic grid system that starts out stacked and becomes horizontal at the small breakpoint (`sm`).

 <div class="bd-example-row">
 {% capture example %}